jin521/toy-robot/README.md

   prevented from falling to destruction.
 Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must still be allowed.
-- Create an application that can read in commands of the following form:
+- This application read in commands of the following form:

 ```
 PLACE X,Y,F